-11 The problem of a payment in shares in general is that it may also affect independence of a non-executive and independent director at a certain percentage of overall share possession.
+The problem of a payment in shares in general is that it may also affect independence of a non-executive and independent director at a certain percentage of overall share possession.
 As noted later, internal staff should neither receive cash nor shares.

-12 See The Hay Group, Non-executive directors in Europe, December 2014.
-Of note is that listed companies (and by the way also financial institutions) pay in general substantially higher board fees than non-listed companies, which are the bulk of a DFI's clients.
+See The Hay Group, Non-executive directors in Europe, December 2014.
+Of note is that listed companies (and also financial institutions) pay in general substantially higher board fees than non-listed companies, which are the bulk of a DFI's clients.